MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-landing-zone.md

 ### Shared integration runtimes

-Deploy a virtual machine scale set with self-hosted integration runtimes into your data landing zone.
+Deploy a virtual machine with a self-hosted integration runtimes into your data landing zone.
 Host it in the shared integration resource group.
 This deployment lets you rapidly onboard data products to your data landing zone.

 :::image type="content" source="../images/data-landing-zone-shared-integration-rg.png" alt-text="Diagram of a data landing zone shared integration resource group.":::

 To enable the resource group:

 - Create at least one Azure Data Factory in your data landing zone's shared integration resource group.
 Use it only for linking the shared self-hosted integration runtime, not for data pipelines.
-- Create a [shared image for the Azure virtual machine scale set](/azure/virtual-machine-scale-sets/tutorial-use-custom-image-powershell) with a self-hosted integration runtime configured.
 - Set up the self hosted integration runtimes in [high availability mode](/azure/data-factory/create-self-hosted-integration-runtime#high-availability-and-scalability).
 - Associate the self-hosted integration runtimes with Azure data factories in your data landing zone(s).
 - Set up Azure Automation to [periodically update the self hosted integration runtime](/azure/data-factory/self-hosted-integration-runtime-automation-scripts).